All Episodes

 If I'm a reporter covering the debate, why do I have to go see what social media says to know what I saw?

-Or to report what I saw.
+Or to report what I saw?

-Well, I'm it's a obviously it's a rhetorical question.
+Well, obviously, it's a rhetorical question.

-These guys are admitting they're gonna wait to see what social media says.
+They're going to wait to see what social media says.

 And if social media, if Hillary's team can dominate social media in the post-debate, the equivalent of the spin room, they can't wait to report that.